KKDV

-KKDV (92.1 MHz) is a commercial FM radio station licensed to Walnut Creek, California, and serving central Contra Costa County.
-It is owned by Alpha Media and it simulcasts the country music radio format of sister station 94.5 KBAY.
+KKDV (92.1 FM) is a commercial radio station licensed to Walnut Creek, California, and serving central Contra Costa County.
+It is owned by Connoisseur Media and it simulcasts the country music radio format of sister station 94.5 KBAY.
 KKDV targets listeners in the Diablo Valley who cannot get good reception from KBAY's transmitter in the South Bay.
 KBAY and KKDV carry The Bobby Bones Show in morning drive time, syndicated from Nashville.

 KKDV shares studios and offices with co-owned KKIQ 101.7 FM in Pleasanton.
 KKDV's primary transmitter site is on Dunsyre Drive in Lafayette.
 It utilizes a 253-watt booster station in Martinez, KKDV-FM3 also on 92.1 MHz.